adamjamesreid/gurdon-bioinformatics/docs/bioinf_cluster.md

 #### Where is my sequencing data?

-Sequencing data is now stored in the Sequencing folder of your group's RFS project and mounted on the cluster: `/mnt/beegfs/Sequencing`
+Sequencing data is now stored in the Sequencing folder of your group's RFS project and mirrored on the cluster: `/mnt/beegfs/Sequencing`

 For samples sequenced at CI, data is automatically downloaded to:

   `/mnt/beegfs/Sequencing/(GL Folder)/CI FASTQ/` on cb-milan1

-  (ftp server is checked nightly at 0300)
+  (ftp server is checked hourly)

 For samples sequenced at the Gurdon Institute, raw data is manually compressed and copied to:

   `/mnt/beegfs/Sequencing/(GL Folder)/Run Folder/`

-FASTQ files are manually copied to (Kay Harnish):
+FASTQ files are manually copied to:

   `/mnt/beegfs/Sequencing/(GL Folder)/Basespace FASTQ/`